mtchavez/al_papi/README.md

     # Returns true or false if your account has been suspended
     res.suspended?

+## Web Insight

+### Description

+Web Insight queue takes a URL for the Partner API to scrape and parse out high level insight about the page and return the results to your callback URL passed in or set for your account.

+### POST

+Post the URL of the page you want to gain insight into and the callback URL knowing when your results are ready to get.

+    require 'al_papi'

+    web  = AlPapi::WebInsight.new(api_key: 'yR43BtBDjadfavMy6a6aK0')
+    resp = web.post url: 'http://www.qwiki.com', callback: 'http://your-callback-url.com'

+### GET

+When your results are ready to get you will receive a callback that contains the information on how to get the insight on your URL.
+In the callback you should receive a date_created and time_created to use in your get request.
+You will also use your original URL posted.

+    require 'al_papi'

+    web  = AlPapi::WebInsight.new(api_key: 'yR43BtBDjadfavMy6a6aK0')
+    resp = web.get url: 'http://www.qwiki.com', date_created: '2012-06-14', time_created: '01:50'

+## Extras

 ### Engines

 Supported engines are Google, Yahoo and Bing.
 To get a list of supported engines run the following: